esphome/esphome-docs/components/light/neopixelbus.rst

 - **power_supply** (*Optional*, :ref:`config-id`): The :doc:`/components/power_supply` to connect to
   this light.
 When the light is turned on, the power supply will automatically be switched on too.
 - **effects** (*Optional*, list): A list of :ref:`light effects <light-effects>` to use for this light.
-- All other options from :ref:`MQTT Component <config-mqtt-component>`.

 **Type Options:**